bucanero/docs-ko-sample/docs/2.build/1.chain-abstraction/meta-transactions.md

 :::tip

-If you're already acquainted with the technology and you just want to run your own Relayer, you can fast track to a complete [Rust Relayer server](#rust-relayer-server) open-source implementation.
+If you're already acquainted with the technology, you can fast track to a [working open source example](https://github.com/SurgeCode/near-relay-example)

 :::